fvrodas/UtopiaLauncher/README.md

 Just another Android launcher, made with simplicity in mind.

-It does't require any special permission.
+It doesn't require any special permission.

 ## Screenshots